 During trends, you can use the RSI the compare the individual trend waves and so get a feeling for the strength of the trend.
 Here are the three scenarios and the screenshot below shows every single one:

 (1) When the RSI makes similar highs during an uptrend it means that the momentum of the trend is unchanged.
-When the RSI makes an equal high high, it does not qualify as a divergence because it just means that the strength of the uptrend is still up and stable.
+When the RSI makes an equal high, it does not qualify as a divergence because it just means that the strength of the uptrend is still up and stable.
+Higher highs on the RSI do not show a reversal or weakness.
+It just means that the trend is progressing unchanged.

 (3) When you see that price is making a higher high during a bullish trend, but your RSI makes a lower high, it means that the most recent bullish candles were not as strong as previous price action and that the trend is losing momentum.
 This is what we call a divergence and in the screenshot below, the divergence signaled the end of the uptrend and it makes a downtrend possible.